 If a proposal is selected for funding, the Department of State has no obligation to provide any additional future funding.
 Renewal of an award to increase funding or extend the period of performance is at the discretion of the Department of State.

-Reporting Requirements: Recipients will be required to submit financial reports and program reports, likely on a quarterly basis.
+Reporting Requirements: Recipients will be required to submit financial reports and program reports.
+These are typically due on a quarterly basis for a grant with a 12-month performance period but may be adjusted depending on the length and type of project.
 The award document will specify how often these reports must be submitted.

 G. FEDERAL AWARDING AGENCY CONTACTS

 Questions about the grant application process should be directed to: LilongwePAS@state.gov.